ba2621/PM-Telegram-Bot/README.md

 - Install: `pip install --no-cache-dir -r requirements.txt`
 - Start: `PYTHONPATH=src python run.py`

+Docker fallback is also included via `Dockerfile`.

 Set your environment variables in Railway before deploy.

+If your bot token appears in logs or screenshots, rotate `TELEGRAM_BOT_TOKEN` immediately and redeploy.

 ## Notes
 - The bot uses Polymarket websocket streaming and reconnects automatically.